Resumes Tips for Women in Business

 Gaps in your work history can happen for a variety of reasons and can at times be unavoidable.
 For women in business, juggling the demands of occupations, familial duties, and academics can be difficult, making it necessary to take a break once in a while.

 Although taking a break to care for your family and children is a noble and viable justification for a professional hiatus, explaining this to future employers requires some level of creativity and finesse.
-Here are a few tips on how to successfully justify the occupation mismatch in your resume.
+Here are a few tips on how to successfully justify the occupation mismatch in your resumes.

 - Consider Volunteering and Growing Your Networks Before Reentry

 Before returning to the labor force after a career disruption, consider volunteering or working on your networks.
 Women who volunteer or work on their networks can remain linked to other specialists in their respective sectors.
-By taking on a volunteer position, you are refreshing your abilities and experience, which will ultimately look attractive in your resume.
+By taking on a volunteer position, you are refreshing your abilities and experience, which will ultimately look attractive in your resumes.